JoeAkinyemi/alx-higher_level_programming/0x00-python-hello_world/README.md

-Firdt task in sprint 2
+First task in sprint 2

 question 0
 Write a Shell script that runs a Python script.